 - The only randomized, placebo-controlled trial of medication in children with SMD found no benefit of lithium over placebo.
-However, others have examined medication effects in related phenotypes. - A controlled trial in yout: N = 27) with ADHD and aggressive behavior refractory to stimulant monotherapy (a phenotype similar to SMD) found Depakote (an anticonvulsant) combined with CNS stimulants and behavioral therapy to be more effective than placebo combined with a CNS stimulant and behavioral therapy. - In both these studies, all participants also received psychosocial treatments prior to the randomization.
+However, others have examined medication effects in related phenotypes. - A controlled trial in youth (N = 27) with ADHD and aggressive behavior refractory to stimulant monotherapy (a phenotype similar to SMD) found Depakote (an anticonvulsant) combined with CNS stimulants and behavioral therapy to be more effective than placebo combined with a CNS stimulant and behavioral therapy. - In both these studies, all participants also received psychosocial treatments prior to the randomization.
 In the Blader et. al. study, CNS stimulant dose was optimized prior to assignment to Depakote or placebo.
-Approximately half of the samples in each study improved to the degree that they no longer met the entry criteria. - Suby improve to the degree that they no longer that the entry offena.
-Oxcarbazepine (an anticonvulsant marketed as Thileptal) in combination with amantadine (an antidyskinetic, marketed as Gocovni) has been proposed.
+Approximately half of the samples in each study improved to the degree that they no longer met the entry criteria. - Oxcarbazepine (an anticonvulsant marketed as Trileptal) in combination with amantadine (an antidyskinetic, marketed as Gocovri) has been proposed.
 The first medication to enhance frontal lobe function (top-down) to control irritability, and the second to stabilize temporal-limbic (bottom-up) to stop explosive outbursts.
 There are case sturdies reporting significant benefit.
 This referred to as the Matthews Protocol. - Oxytocin?